eic/pfRICH/README.md

 ```
 # Consider creating your local copies of the repository header files, which you may want to change,
-# and pointing links like share.h to them, like:
+# and pointing links like share.h to them, like (for a person 'xx'):
 cd ${SANDBOX}/pfRICH
 pushd epic/include && rm epic.h && cp epic.default.h epic.xx.h && ln -s epic.xx.h epic.h && popd